BrokenShards/MiInput/readme.md

 ## Changelog

+### Version 0.7.0
+- Added `Input.LastDevice` to easily check the most recent input device type.
+- When loading `ActionSet` or `Input` from xml, the element name is no longer checked to be consistant with other classes.
+- Log messages are now more consistant and concise.

 ### Version 0.6.2
 - Fixed issue where `Input.SaveToFile(string,bool)` was not using `Input.DefaultPath` when the given path is null.